supercompute/supercompute/index.md

     text: The Trust Wallet is your wallet of choice for diving into the deep sea of web3 technology.
     icon: fa-diamond
-  - title: Aragon
-    text: Decentralized Autonomous Organizations or **DAO's** Require a new level transparency and Governance models Aragon offers such a model on the blockchain.
-    icon: fa-bitcoin
   - title: Open Collective
     text: Aliquet nisl, ac commodo neque est et dolor.
 Donec sed amet ornare, justo non pulvinar interdum, neque justo auctor lectus, facilisis diam tempus.